MazenEssam02/Simulink_Programming_Project/README.md

 - `HelloApplication.java`: Contains GUI code and The Extraction of Block,Line and Branches and return them in array of their class.

 - `Screenshot_Of_Output.jpg`:A screenshot showing the output.

+-`Example.mdl`: The MDL File that we extract data from.